Ndeyefatou8/categorical-naive-bayes-package/README.md

 ![prdict1](https://github.com/Ndeyefatou8/NaivebayesCategorial/assets/105281151/b9cc07c5-65d6-407d-b41c-4660cdd5aba4)

-You can also see at the same timethe probabilities of class memberships:
+You can also see at the same timethe probabilities of class memberships  allows you to calculate the probabilties of belonging to each class for each observation.
+This is calculated using the test dataset generated before:

 ![PREDICT2](https://github.com/Ndeyefatou8/NaivebayesCategorial/assets/105281151/cf6268ea-41a1-4483-8ed5-5760dae43d31)